University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 curl ftp://ftp.ensembl.org/pub/release-89/fasta/drosophila_melanogaster/ncrna/Drosophila_melanogaster.BDGP6.ncrna.fa.gz > Drosophila_melanogaster.BDGP6.ncrna.fa.gz
 ```

-If we hadn't placed this symbol at the end of this command, `curl` would literally stream all of the contents of this file to `stdout`, but now we have redirected this to a file!
+If we hadn't placed the `>` symbol at the end of this command, `curl` would literally stream all of the contents of this file to `stdout`, but now we have redirected this to a file!

 After you've downloaded this file, unzip it using `gunzip`.
 Inspect the contents of the extracted file using `head`.